Tokamachi City Overview

 ＊ City Emblem

-The Tokamachi City emblem was designed to resemble a welcoming figure of a person who has their arms outstretched.
-Its base shape was modelled on the first character of “Tokamachi” (十日町).
-The orange head symbolizes the sun lighting a path towards a prosperous future.
-The green and blue represent the blessings brought by the natural landscape and Shinano River, whilst the white represents snow.
+The logo, designed to look like a person, is derived from the first kanji character in Tokamachi (十日町), or Ten.
+The head is orange, symbolizing the sun and the arms are outstretched in a warm embrace for anybody wishing to come here.
+The green and blue represent the blessings brought by the natural landscape and the Shinano River, whilst the white represents snow.
 This emblem is an expression of the hopes and dreams of a city which strives for development in harmony with its beautiful natural environment.

 Where is Tokamachi City?